 [Editor's note: The social shielding policy has now started in the UK.
 All those contacted by the NHS should be staying at home for a period of 12 weeks.
 The updated list can be found here].

-The new guidelines include closing pubs, restaurants and theatres and introducing a lockdown across the nation, where people are told they can only leave their homes for reasons such as going to the supermarket.
+The guidelines, which were introduced on 23 March, included the closure of pubs, restaurants and theatres, while people across the country were told they could only leave their homes for reasons such as going to the supermarket or exercise.

 However, the updates have also introduced a new term to the coronavirus glossary which has left a number of people confused: “social shielding”.